 New Standards for Energy performance of buildings

-In order to facilitate compliance with the EPBD, the Commission has established a set of standards and along with technical reports to support the energy performance of buildings standards (EPB standards).
+To facilitate compliance with the EPBD, the Commission has established a set of standards along with technical reports to support the energy performance of buildings standards (EPB standards).

-The European Committee for Standardisation (CEN) is the overseeing body and currently there are five standards establishing a comprehensive framework for assessing the energy performance of new and existing buildings (EPB), EPB indicators, ratings, including labels.
+The European Committee for Standardisation (CEN) is the overseeing body.
+Currently, five standards are establishing a comprehensive framework for assessing the energy performance of new and existing buildings (EPB), EPB indicators, ratings, including labels.

-Nevertheless, with the proper regulatory framework and standards in place, the EU is also encouraging investments in energy efficiency, especially the construction industry.
+Nevertheless, with the proper regulatory framework and standards in place, the EU is also encouraging investments in energy efficiency, especially in the construction industry.
 And the latter is said to generate about 9% of Europe’s GDP and directly account for 18 million jobs.
-SMEs, which in fact contribute more than 70% of the value-added in EU’s building sector, can also benefit from the augmented renovation market.
+SMEs, which contribute more than 70% of the value-added in the EU’s building sector, can also benefit from the augmented renovation market.